 Oconee Street UMC is a small church of about 150 people.
 In addition to worship services, prayer and study groups and fellowship activities, we have hosted Our Daily Bread (Athens’ soup kitchen), U-Lead Athens (which provides college prep support to Athens-area students whose families face immigration challenges), racial and immigrant justice programs, and professional counseling for people who can’t afford to pay, among other programs.
 All of these programs require parking availability throughout the week.

 The decision to build a parking lot has required a lot of discussion, study and prayer over two years’ time.
 We want to continue to be a light on Carr’s Hill and make wise decisions that will allow this ministry to continue for another 100 years.
 We will do everything we can to keep you informed of this process and answer questions about the plans.

+The Planning Commission has considered our application and it will go to the Athens-Clarke Commission this fall.
 To find out more, look for updates on our website (www.oconeestreetumc.org ) and Facebook page.
 Or, email Chad Clark, the church member coordinating the project, at email@example.com or call him at (706) 248-7481.
-Thank you for your time.